Why Does my Website get Irrelevant Traffic?

 Where does irrelevant traffic come from?

 The largest source of irrelevant traffic is known as Referrer Spam, and is driven by spammers who crawl the web without blocking themselves from analytics.
-In the process of affecting your analytics, these spammers hope to profit via increased search engine rankings or increased traffic to a specific web page.
+In the process of impacting your analytics, these spammers hope to profit via increased search engine rankings or increased traffic to a specific web page.

 Early on, these spammers operated primarily by visiting websites using fake referrer URLs.
 It’s possible to manipulate referrer URLs to point back to any desired website, and in many cases, spammers would make it look like traffic was being referred from a site they wanted to advertise.